-If you are using the VARK questionnaire in your research, you will need reliable and accurate analysis for your questionnaire results to find the learning preferences of your participants.
+If you are using a paper version of the VARK questionnaire, or if you are using the VARK questionnaire in your research, you will need reliable and accurate analysis for your questionnaire results to find the learning preferences of your participants.

-Note: we have recently learned that some researchers merely indicate that a VARK preference exists by choosing an individual’s highest score as though that is a dominant preference indicator!!!
+We have recently learned that some people merely indicate that a VARK preference exists by choosing an individual’s highest score as though that is a dominant preference indicator!!!
 That is a waste of effort and time and their research will be invalid.
 What “highest score” do they use for a people who have these scores? – 4, 4, 4 and 4 or 8, 8, 2 and 3 or 9, 8, 7 and 6?
 Everybody has four VARK scores not one.
 Life is multimodal.
 VARK uses that fact in its design.
 That is why respondents can have more than once answer for each question.

 So, if you are using paper copies of the questionnaire, we can analyze the scores for you, using the VARK standard algorithm.
 This is an arithmetic comparison of the scores of each individual compared with that individual’s other VARK scores.
 It is used on this website.